SyncfusionExamples/Word-Processor-Server-Docker/README.md

 ]
 ```

 A JSON file is included in the default resource directory `/app/Data` of this Docker image with the name `spellcheck.json`.
-You can add a different file with your own spell check dictionary configurations.
+You can add a new file with your own spell check dictionary configurations.

 If you customize it, then you must set the new file name to environment variable `SPELLCHECK_JSON_FILENAME` in Docker compose file like below,
 ```yaml
 version: '3.4'